masroorposh10/CodePilotAI/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues or pull requests to improve the AI Code Reviewer GitHub Action.
+Please feel free to submit issues or pull requests to improve.

 Let the maintainer generate the final package (`yarn build` & `yarn package`).